syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/virtualization.md

 * The keyboard shortcut **CTRL+A** will only select the files and directories that are currently visible within the viewport, rather than selecting all files and directories in the entire directory tree.

-* Selected file items are not maintained when scroll considering the performance of the component.
+* Selected file items are not maintained while scrolling, considering the performance of the component.